hothanhtrahuynh/hothanhtrahuynh/README.md

 - 📫 How to reach me:
   - :email: hhttra.it@gmail.com
   - :telephone_receiver:+84917332341
-- ⚡ Fun fact:
-  - I used to collect a lot of old bottles to sell them and get money in order to take a trip to Saigon, I don't follow this idea anymore after collecting a big bag full of bottles inside and it is sold only 5 000 VND
-  - i thought "=))" is the typical for :dash: but no it typical for :smiley:
 <!--
 **hothanhtrahuynh/hothanhtrahuynh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.